ibmresilient/resilient-python-api/java/README.md

 -------------------- | -----------
 DestinationWatcher   | A helper class that simplifies connecting to and reading from message destinations.
 WatchDestination     | A command line tool that uses DestinationWatcher.
 This can be used to test that messages are being sent to a destination.
-LookupUsername       | A command line tool that watches a destination for "user name" artifact changes and updates them using the Co3 REST API.
+LookupUsername       | A command line tool that watches a destination for "user name" artifact changes and updates them using the Resilient REST API.

 See the comments in each of the Groovy classes for more information.